 We are delighted to offer these services as part of our small steps to re-introduce our normal life back in our building.
 If you would like to attend a services please complete the following information and return this form to us by Wednesday of the week prior to the service – as space is limited we cannot guarantee a place, but we will get back to you as soon as possible to confirm that our are welcome to attend!
 Initially we are limiting this service to 15 people in person but we will hopefully grow the numbers as we learn how to manage the service.
 The Sunday morning service will continue online at www.ehrs.uk as in previous weeks for those not able to attend the synagogue in person.

 16:15-16:45 Kuddle Up by Livestream

-Join Rabbi Mark and the Shabbat Dinosaur for Shabbat stories and songs through our livestream.
+Join Rabbi Emily and the Shabbat Dinosaur for Shabbat stories and songs through our livestream.
 Best for younger children.
 Please check the EHRS Our Week Ahead email for the opportunity to join on Zoom so we can hear your suggestions for what to put in the Chicken soup pot and where you have your Shabbat feelings!

 18:30 Erev Shabbat Service

 led by Rabbi Debbie through the EHRS Livestream

 Click here for the Erev Shabbat Service siddur

 Join Rabbi Emily on Erev Shabbat for candle lighting and Shabbat songs, through the EHRS Livestream or on Zoom.